Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Diamondbacks have the 16th-ranked team ERA across all MLB pitching staffs (4.30).

-- The Diamondbacks rank 15th in baseball in home runs given up (64 total, 1.1 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (66 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.